saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 ### The industrial Revolution (1760-1840)

 - Before the 18th century, agriculture was the biggest source of employment in Britain.
-There were many cottage industies, where people worked from home to produce goods such as cloth and lace.
+There were many cottage industries, where people worked from home to produce goods such as cloth and lace.
-- The development of the [Bessemer process](https://www.google.com/search?q=Bessemer+process+gif&tbm=isch&ved=2ahUKEwjNiuOk942FAxWVU6QEHa18A5wQ2-cCegQIABAA&oq=Bessemer+process+gif&gs_lp=EgNpbWciFEJlc3NlbWVyIHByb2Nlc3MgZ2lmMgUQABiABEjACVCBBFjDCHAAeACQAQCYAT6gAYICqgEBNbgBA8gBAPgBAYoCC2d3cy13aXotaW1nwgIEECMYJ8ICChAAGIAEGIoFGEPCAgcQABiABBgYiAYB&sclient=img&ei=BqcAZs3vFZWnkdUPrfmN4Ak&bih=942&biw=1284&prmd=ivnbmtz#imgrc=HleDiUWf_50m3M) for the mass production of steel => shupbuilding industry and the railways.
+- The development of the [Bessemer process](https://www.google.com/search?q=Bessemer+process+gif&tbm=isch&ved=2ahUKEwjNiuOk942FAxWVU6QEHa18A5wQ2-cCegQIABAA&oq=Bessemer+process+gif&gs_lp=EgNpbWciFEJlc3NlbWVyIHByb2Nlc3MgZ2lmMgUQABiABEjACVCBBFjDCHAAeACQAQCYAT6gAYICqgEBNbgBA8gBAPgBAYoCC2d3cy13aXotaW1nwgIEECMYJ8ICChAAGIAEGIoFGEPCAgcQABiABBgYiAYB&sclient=img&ei=BqcAZs3vFZWnkdUPrfmN4Ak&bih=942&biw=1284&prmd=ivnbmtz#imgrc=HleDiUWf_50m3M) for the mass production of steel => shipbuilding industry and the railways.
 - Due to the development of machinery and the use of steam power, agriculture and goods could be mechanised.
-- More Colonisation happened overseas due to trades includind India, Canada, Australia and southern Africa.
+- More Colonisation happened overseas due to trades including India, Canada, Australia and southern Africa.
 - Had conflict with France due to the expanding and trading in a similar way.

 ### The slave trade

-- in 1807, it became illegal to trade slaves in British ship or British port and in 1833 the Emancipation Act abolished the slavery throughour the British Empire.
+- in 1807, it became illegal to trade slaves in British ship or British port and in 1833 the Emancipation Act abolished the slavery throughout the British Empire.
-- After 1833, 2m Indian and Chinese workers were emplouyed to replace the freed slaves.
+- After 1833, 2m Indian and Chinese workers were employed to replace the freed slaves.
 They worked ..
   - on sugar plantations in the Caribbean
   - in mines in South Africa
   - on railways in East Africa